MelSumner/a11y-automation/README.md

 ### Inclusion in Documentation
 Although this app currently only tracks linting from `ember-template-lint` and testing from `axe-core`, PRs are welcome to add additional linting and testing libraries.
 Please follow the format in the existing violations to allow your PR to be accepted/merged more readily.

-### Why
-Why did I make this an app and not a spreadsheet?

-1. The `broccoli-static-site-json` addon means that I can work on individual failures in `.md` files and have them automatically compiled into a `.json` file.
-This (working in a single MD file) makes it easier to do the violationed work, and the compiled JSON output can be imported into any database at a later point.
-2. I prefer to work in the open whenever possible, and this is also the nature of my work.
-By tracking what the failures are and what automation is possible, and doing this where everyone that wants to can also see it, everyone benefits.
-3. This will identify gaps in automation that can be closed/solved for.
-4. Spreadsheets can only do so much.
-There are a lot of other ways we can sort, filter and display data if it's in an application instead.